-To reiterate and emphasise the distinction: moral damages are not available for mental distress caused by the dismissal itself, even if the decision to dismiss the employee was unfair.2 Moral damages are only available for mental distress suffered as a result of the bad faith manner of the dismissal.
+To reiterate the distinction: moral damages for bad faith dismissal are only available for mental distress suffered that was reasonably foreseeable as a result of the bad faith manner of dismissal.
+Moral damages are not available for mental distress caused by the dismissal itself, even if the decision to dismiss the employee was unfair.

-Moral damages are distinguishable from punitive damages that are designed to punish the employer.
-However, as with punitive damage awards, in Honda the Court recognized that an award of moral damages also acts as a deterrent.
-Therefore, the courts are reluctant to award both moral and punitive damages and will do so only in exceptional cases, because of the concern that an award of both would represent double recovery for the plaintiff.
+Moral damages for bad faith dismissal are designed to compensate the employee for the harm suffered as a result of the employer’s conduct during the dismissal process.
+In this regard, moral damages are distinguishable from punitive damages that are designed to punish the employer.
+However, as with punitive damage awards, the Supreme Court of Canada has recognized that an award of moral damages also acts as a deterrent.
+Therefore, the courts are reluctant to award both moral and punitive damages, and will do so only in exceptional cases, because of the concern that an award of both would represent double recovery for the plaintiff.

-A court that awards a dismissed employee moral damages will award a fixed amount based on the court’s assessment of the degree of mental distress suffered by the dismissed employee.
-Since the Supreme Court of Canada’s 2008 decision in Honda a court will no longer simply extend the employee’s reasonable notice period.
+A court that awards a dismissed employee moral damages in a wrongful dismissal case will award a fixed amount based on the judge’s assessment of the degree of mental distress suffered by the dismissed employee.
+Since the Supreme Court of Canada’s 2008 decision in Honda Canada Inc. v.
+Keays1Honda Canada Inc. v.
+Keays, 2 S.C.R.
+362 at para 69. a court will no longer simply extend the employee’s reasonable notice period.

 In Evans v.
-Teamsters Local Union No. 313 the Supreme Court of Canada clarified that an award of moral damages is not subject to the duty to mitigate.
-Unlike an award of damages for wrongful dismissal, it is not taxable.
+Teamsters Local Union No. 312Evans v.
+Teamsters Local Union No. 31, S.C.J.
+No. 20. the Supreme Court of Canada clarified that an award of moral damages is not subject to the duty to mitigate.
+Unlike wrongful dismissal damages, it is also not taxable.